Whiffe/SCB-dataset/README.md

 | :----: | :----: | :----: |
 | CBPH-Net: A Small Object Detector for Behavior Recognition in Classroom Scenarios | https://ieeexplore.ieee.org/document/10185142 or https://docs.qq.com/pdf/DWFpWbWhnaHpaRm9x | [Baidu Netdisk dataset](https://pan.baidu.com/s/1AcFYPBIHoFSsVdzzeIohUw?pwd=6tvu) extraction code: 6tvu |

+However, when we cleaned the STBD-08, we found that there were still many problem data in the STBD-08, such as the non-standard bbox, and some class labeling errors.

 # A dataset of student classroom behavior from a paid website

 This dataset is highly similar to STBD-08, mainly in that the images are highly similar and the quality of annotations is also poor